Culham St Gabriel's Trust

 - Consider value for money carefully: Trustees assess whether funding should come from local/central government or faith communities instead - justify why charitable funding is appropriate

-- Align with 2025-26 priorities: If your project addresses SEND, AI, supporting TWOS teachers, or teachers from under-represented backgrounds, highlight this prominently
+- Align with current priorities: If your project addresses SEND, AI, supporting TWOS teachers, or teachers from under-represented backgrounds, highlight this prominently

 - Plan for sustainability: Show how the project can become self-sustaining beyond the grant period

-- Demonstrate capacity: Clearly evidence your organization's expertise and ability to deliver the project successfully
+- Demonstrate capacity: Clearly evidence your organisation's expertise and ability to deliver the project successfully

-- Think beyond immediate beneficiaries: Projects with potential for wider policy or practice impact are favored over those with narrow local benefit only
+- Think beyond immediate beneficiaries: Projects with potential for wider policy or practice impact are favoured over those with narrow local benefit only

 🎯 You've done the research.
 Now write an application they can't refuse.